Australia–China relations: Immigration to Australia

 Chinese New Year celebrations at Box Hill, Victoria, home to one of the largest Chinese Australian communities in the country.

 China is one of the largest countries of origin for immigrants to Australia, particularly for permanent residents, temporary foreign workers, and international students.
 At the 2021 census, 1,390,637 Australian residents identified themselves as having Chinese ancestry, accounting for 5.5% of the total population.
 In 2019, the Australian Bureau of Statistics estimated that there were 677,240 Australian residents born in mainland China, 101,290 born in Hong Kong and 59,250 born in Taiwan.

 Freedom of navigation exercises and responses

 Australia engages in "freedom of navigation exercises" (also known as "freedom of navigation operations" or FONOPs) in one of the many disputed sea routes in the region between the two countries.

 Some of these are conducted in cooperation with the United States, New Zealand, or other countries.

 Areas of dispute include the South China Sea and Taiwan Strait.

 China has objected to United States and allied countries' FONOPs in the South China Sea as "provocative," contending that foreign military ships traveling through territorial seas and foreign EEZs does not constitute "innocent passage".

 China sometimes responds with naval exercises near Australian waters.

+In December 2025, Australian defense officials stated that the country was monitoring a Chinese navy flotilla operating in the Philippine Sea.
+According to The Guardian, the deployment occurred at the same time as the Australian government announced a major defense overhaul that included plans to expand surveillance and maritime capabilities.
+Australian authorities described the monitoring as part of routine regional security awareness, while analysts noted that such movements reflected ongoing strategic competition between Australia and China in the western Pacific.